Creating and selling online courses are getting bigger by the day.

 According to the research firm Global Industry Analysts, the online education industry grew from $107 billion in 2015 and is expected to go up to $325 billion in 2025.
 In fact, TechCrunch said that during 2017 alone, investors poured $8.15 billion in the EdTech industry, which generated almost $200 billion in revenue.

-So, if you are contemplating on how to start an online school, there has never been a better time to join the growing e-learning industry.
+If you are contemplating on how to start an school through online education websites, there has never been a better time to join the growing e-learning industry.
 We have put together this simple guide on how to create and sell online courses.
 In this blog, we’ll walk you through the benefits of making an online course and the steps involved in setting one up.

 Why Should you Create Online Courses?